erin-smith/Quiz/README.md

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 ## Description
-  This a timed, multiple-choice JavaScript quiz that I wrote.
+  This a timed, multiple-choice JavaScript quiz that I wrote using ES6 and jQuery elements.
 Simply open the live site and let the fun begin!
-Make sure your sound is on.
-You get 15 seconds to answer each question.
+Make sure that your sound is on.
+You are alloted 15 seconds to answer each question.
+Hit the "Next Question" button to continue.
 The quiz has a countdown timer with time penalties for incorrect answers, utilizes local storage and lets you enter and save your initials for the Highscores/Scoreboard.

   The quiz app uses many hide and show elements for different screens, event clicks, local storage, hover buttons, functions, loops, conditionals, validations, array and string manipulation methods, Bootstrap, Google fonts, jQuery, timer elements, along with fun sounds!
 The JavaScript dynamically updates and renders the HTML and CSS.
 It is mobile-responsive and fun.
 Enjoy!

 [Link to project](https://erin-smith.github.io/Quiz/)
 ![Screenshot](./files/codequiz.png)